“And do not forget to do good and to share with others, for with such sacrifices God is pleased.”

 Reading Can Be Difficult for Many Students

+Do you have students that struggle with reading in your classroom?
 Reading is the gateway to endless possibilities for our students.
-For many of our students, reading does not come easily to them.
-Students may have trouble with their vision, have a learning disability, or might have minimal support at home to foster reading outside of the classroom.
+For many of our students, reading does not come easily.
+Students could have trouble with their vision, have a learning disability, distractibility, or might have minimal support at home to foster reading outside of the classroom.
 There are many times when all three examples are present for a child.
 The truth is, if we are good at something, we want to keep doing it because we have been successful in the past, and we know that we can be successful in the future.

 For students that struggle with reading, they might act like they are reading, but could be faking it because the words are too tough.
 Other students may look to distract others, or get into trouble rather than to read in class.
 They have found that it is better to get into trouble than to be embarrassed in class, especially at the higher grade levels.
 The gap certainly widens as students grow older.
 The expectation to read long chapters in textbooks increases.
 For students who do not like to or are not good at reading, they will skim the sections at best and move on.
 This is not what we want from our students.
 We want them to be engaged and ready to learn.
 We will look at some of the key features of the program as well as some drawbacks to consider if it is right for your students.